synergy-design-system/synergy-design-system/packages/components/BREAKING_CHANGES.md

-# Migration guide for major version changes
+# Handling breaking changes between major versions

 This guide holds the required information for migrating from one major version of `@synergy-design-system/components` to the next.
 As all our wrappers are based on this package, the changes also hold true for all wrapper packages.

 > ⚠️ Migrations **must** always be done from one major version to the next to prevent issues (e.g. with types and property changes)
-> This means when moving from `@synergy-design-system@components` 1.x to 3.x,
+> This means when moving from `@synergy-design-system@components` v1.x to v3.x,
-> you will have to apply the changes form 1.x to 2.x first!
+> you will **have to apply** the changes form v1.x to v2.x first!

 ---